 - A swab of your cheek

-If you will be doing your HLA typing using a cheek swab sample, read our resource Instructions for Collecting and Shipping HLA Samples Using Cheek Swabs.
+If you will be doing your HLA typing using a cheek swab sample, read the resource Instructions for Collecting and Shipping HLA Samples Using Cheek Swabs.

-HLA typing results usually take about 1 to 2 weeks to come back.
-If your results show that your pattern of HLA markers is similar to the patient’s, this means you’re a potential donor.
-We will contact you to let you know and to ask if we can tell the patient.
+After MSK receives your HLA test sample, it usually takes about 1 to 2 weeks for your results to come back.
+If your results show that your pattern of HLA markers is like the patient’s, this means you’re a potential donor.
+We will contact you to tell you and to ask if we can tell the patient.
 We won’t tell the patient that you’re a potential donor unless you give permission.

-If you’re willing to move forward with the donation process, you will need to have some tests to see if you’re fit and well enough to donate.
+If you’re willing to move forward with the donation process, you will need to have some tests to make sure you’re healthy enough to donate.
 These tests usually include a health screening, a physical exam, and blood tests.
 Sometimes we may ask for copies of your medical records.
 The office will contact you about scheduling an appointment for this testing.
 You won’t need to pay for the appointment or tests.

-Stem cells are immature cells that produce all of the blood cells in your body: the white blood cells that fight infection, red blood cells that carry oxygen, and platelets that stop you from bleeding.
-Most of your stem cells are found in your bone marrow, a substance in the spaces in the center of the larger bones in your body.
+Stem cells are immature cells that make all of the blood cells in your body: the white blood cells that fight infection, red blood cells that carry oxygen, and platelets that stop you from bleeding.
+Most of your stem cells are found in your bone marrow.
+Bone marrow is a substance in the spaces in the center of the larger bones in your body.
 There are also some stem cells circulating in your blood.

 There are 2 ways that your stem cells can be harvested: